Concrete: Recycled Aggregate Concrete (RAC)

-Recycled aggregate concretes are standard concrete mixes with the addition or substitution of natural aggregates with recycled aggregates sourced from construction and demolition wastes, disused pre-cast concretes or masonry.
+Recycled aggregate concretes are standard concrete mixes with the addition or substitution of natural aggregates with recycled aggregates sourced from construction and demolition wastes, disused pre-cast concrete or masonry.
 In most cases, recycled aggregate concrete results in higher water absorption levels by capillary action and permeation, which are the prominent determiners of the strength and durability of the resulting concrete.
 The increase in water absorption levels is mainly caused by the porous adhered mortar that exists in the recycled aggregates.
 Accordingly, recycled concrete aggregates that have been washed to reduce the quantity of mortar adhered to aggregates show lower water absorption levels compared to untreated recycled aggregates.

 The quality of the recycled aggregate concrete is determined by several factors, including the size, the number of replacement cycles, and the moisture levels of the recycled aggregates.
-When the recycled concrete aggregates are crushed into coarser fractures, the mixed concrete shows better permeability levels, resulting in an overall increase in strength.
-In contrast, recycled masonry aggregates provide better qualities when crushed in finer fractures.
+When the recycled concrete aggregates are crushed into coarser fractures, the mixed concrete demonstrates better permeability levels, resulting in an overall increase in strength.
+In contrast, recycled masonry aggregates provide better qualities when crushed into finer fractures.
 With each generation of recycled concrete, the resulting compressive strength decreases.